Simon-Xu-Lan/ETL-Project/report.md

   - Retrieve the following useful fields from API data
     - airtemp, humidity, visibiltiy, windspeed, datadatetime, lon, lat
   - Add the following fields
-    - "saved_at": The time to save the data to mongoDB
+    - "saved_at": The time the weather data is saved to mongoDB
-    - "tract_id": represent a small triangle area in DC
+    - "tract_id": The polygon that weather statation is located in.

   <img src="images/collection_weather.png" width="1000">